 The reason for this is it's assumed if you hadn't paid for PPI, you'd have kept the cash in the bank earning interest, which would be taxed.

-Of the major banks, only RBS and NatWest automatically deduct tax for their current customers.
-Barclays (including Barclaycard), Halifax, HSBC, Lloyds TSB and Santander don't, so organise a payment by contacting your tax office, or call the income tax helpline on 0845 300 0627.
+Since October 2013 this has been automatically deducted from your refund.
+Before that point, from the major banks, only RBS and NatWest automatically deducted tax for their current customers.
+Barclays (including Barclaycard), Halifax, HSBC, Lloyds TSB and Santander didn't.
+Contacting your tax office, or call the income tax helpline on 0845 300 0627 if you need more info.

 Some claims companies promise to wipe out pre-April 2007 debts by exploiting Consumer Credit Act loopholes.
 This was always dubious at best, but in 2009 this was closed for good in court - so the short answer is 'No'.
 See the MSE News story: Debt write-off loophole closed.